mattmcclean/sagemaker-fastai-notebook/README.md

 We will use [CloudFormation](https://aws.amazon.com/cloudformation/) to create our resources via a template file.
 To do this,

 1. Click the **Launch Template** button in the table below selecting the  region closest to you.
 It will  open the AWS CloudFormation Web Console a create a new CloudFormation stack.
-There are a few parameters you will need to fill in including the instance type, fastai library version and email address.
-The default instance type is **ml.p2.xlarge** as this is required to train the fast.ai models quickly.
-The **ml.t2.medium** option is part of the AWS Free Tier.
-See the SageMaker [pricing page](https://aws.amazon.com/sagemaker/pricing/) for more details.
-Valid options are for the fast.ai library are **0.7** and **1.0**.
-The default option is **1.0**.
-You will need to enter your email address to receive a notification when the fastai environment has been installed correctly.
-Click through the options and select the SageMaker instance type, the fastai library version and your email address.

 Region | Name | Launch link
 --- | --- | ---